strike978/matchscope/README.md

 ### Rate Limiting & Threading

-- 2.5-second delay between API requests to respect Ancestry's servers
+- 1.5-second delay between API requests to respect Ancestry's servers (faster, but still safe)
 - Pause/resume functionality for long-running operations
 - All UI updates are performed safely from the background thread
 - Time estimation for completion based on current processing speed

 ### Community Filtering

-- Filter matches by specific genetic communities/populations
+- Select communities per DNA kit using dynamic checkboxes
 - Only processes matches that belong to the selected communities
 - Automatically skips matches that don't meet community criteria
 - Improves targeted analysis for specific genetic groups